CliMT/climt/docs/configuration.rst

   behaviour, :py:meth:`climt.ClimtPrognostic.piecewise_constant_version` can be used.
   See how this can be used practically in this `example`_.

-* PrognosticComponent version: Spectral dynamical cores step the model forward in spectral space, and therefore, they do not play well with :py:mod:`climt.ClimtImplicit` components that step forward the model in grid space.
+* TendencyComponent version: Spectral dynamical cores step the model forward in spectral space, and therefore, they do not play well with :py:mod:`climt.ClimtImplicit` components that step forward the model in grid space.
 Typically, this is handled by finite differencing the output of Stepper components and providing them as time tendencies.